vguerrerobosch/redsys-php/README.md

 ]);
 ```

-then you can build the form like
+then you can build the form like:

 ```html
 <form action="<?php $payment_request['url'] ?>" method="POST" name="payment_form">